A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 \subsubsection{Test 0: Basic statistics}

-Many tests we will perform in the following will involve random origins and/or destinations.
-This is done because we want to keep an easy-to-get macroscale counterpart of our experiments, and random uniform initial and final conditions are associated to a constant initial and final densities on all over the network.
+Many tests we will perform in the following involve random origins and/or destinations.
+This is also done because we want to keep an easy-to-get macro\-scale counterpart of our experiments, and random uniform initial and final conditions are associated to a constant initial and final densities on all over the network.
 Working with random variables requires to observe average quantities (expected values), therefore the question arises how many runs (repetitions) have to be performed in order to have meaningful statistics.
-The quantity which we will study the most will be the total travel time $\TTT$ defined in \eqref{def:TTT}.
-Moreover, we expect RUE be the dynamics with larger deviations, so we run 500 simulations for that behavior, on the $5\times 5$ Manhattan-like network with random OD pairs, $L_\r=50$ and $N_\c=100$, and we plot the cumulative average
+The quantity which we will study the most is the total travel time $\TTT$ defined in \eqref{def:TTT}.
+Moreover, we expect RUE be the dynamics with larger deviations, so we run 300 simulations for that behavior on the Manhattan-like network with random OD pairs, $L_\r=50$, and we plot the cumulative average

 where $\TTT(i)$ is the total travel time for run $i$; see Fig.\ \ref{fig:mediacumulata}.

 After that, we use the standard formula